Careers Guidance & Post 16

 All local colleges, universities and apprenticeship providers are invited in to speak to our students and parents through different events throughout the academic year.
 We are proud to be a part of the ‘Shine’ Project with the University of York in which a selection of students in each year group involved have the opportunity to visit and work with the university to drive aspirations of applying to university.

-Our Enterprise Adviser works at Wilkin and Chapman and our link governor for CEIAG provision is the Store Manager at Savers.
+Our Enterprise Adviser works at DFDS and our link governor for CEIAG provision is Emma Swinburn from Franklin College.
 Both are valuable members of the careers team at Humberston Academy, offering impartial and important advice to ensure all events and provision is fit for purpose.

 At Humberston Academy, we are keen to work with the local community and prospective employers to set our students up for success when entering the working world.
 This also aids in engaging young people, adding value to their school life and building on social skills.